elasticpath/elasticpath-dev/docs/commerce-manager/subscriptions/billings-payments/overview.md

 - Jobs are asynchronous.
 - Billing and payment jobs work concurrently.
 - Jobs have a different status, depending on where a job is in its lifecycle.
+See [Managing Billing & Payments](/docs/commerce-manager/subscriptions/billings-payments/updating-runs).
 - Jobs report any errors to help you understand the reason for any failed jobs.
+See [Managing Billing & Payments](/docs/commerce-manager/subscriptions/billings-payments/updating-runs)
 - Only one billing run and payment run is allowed per store at a time.
 Although billing and payments are constantly generated, the jobs are queued.
 Subscriptions looks for any jobs that have a status of PENDING and starts the job with the earliest created date.
 This process is repeated until all jobs are processed.

-### Billing & Payments Jobs Lifecycle

-A job can have the following status types:

-- PENDING - Subscriptions has received the request but is currently busy processing other requests.
-- STARTED - Subscriptions has started processing the job.
-- SUCCESS - The job has successfully completed.
-- FAILED - The job has failed.